Object of the game: To be the first team to reach 250 points.

 For example: If fours are trumps, the 4-4 is the strongest domino of the hand; the 4-6 beats the 4-5; the 4-5 beats the 4-3; and so on, the 4-0 being the lowest trump.
 The 4-0 for that hand would beat any tile that is not from the 4 suit.

-The double is the highest domino of each suit, followed in order by the 6, 5, 4, 3, 2, 1, and blank.
+The double is the highest domino of each suit, followed in order by the 6, 5, 4, 3, 2, 1 and 0.

 The player making the highest bid is the first player and the player to declare which suit is trump for that hand.
 (A player never reveals the trump suit until he has won the bid and is ready to play the first tile.)